InfuseAI/primehub/README.md

 ### Designs & Concepts

 Primehub is built on top of well-designed distributed systems.
-We use Kubernetes as the orchestration platform and utilize it's resource management and fault-tolerance abilities.
+We use Kubernetes as the orchestration platform and utilize its resource management and fault-tolerance abilities.

 You can read more about the designs & concepts of PrimeHub [here](https://docs.primehub.io/docs/design/architecture).